WheelsTheCat/bt-overmolded-tires/README.md

 Print settings:
 - 0.2mm layer height.
-- The Spiral Insert should be printed in vase mode.
+- The Spiral Insert should be printed in vase mode and using the arachne wall generator.
+(Quality, Wall Generator, Arachne).
+Thanks Robnex!

 ![](pics/IMG_5309.JPEG)